Ten ways to help you prepare

 - Make notes of what you want to say and questions you want to ask.
 You might want to talk this over with someone you trust.

 - Make a note of the people you talk to who are involved in your case.
-This could be a social worker, ex-partner, or legal advisor for the opposing party.
+This could be a social worker, ex-partner, or legal adviser for the opposing party.
 Make a note of the person's name, what you both said and the date when you talked.

 - Make a note of the name and contact details of people who could give information to the court to help the judge decide what should happen – particularly in children cases.
 This may be a friend, relative, teacher, or doctor.